 I'm 15 and I just started my period.
-I have noticed that I am gaining weight in many places like my stomach, thighs, and love handles.
+I have noticed that I am gaining weight in many places, like my stomach and thighs.
 I weigh about 145 and am 5'10".
 I run cross country in the fall, play basketball in the winter, do soccer in the spring, and am exercising every day.
 I also eat pretty well — sometimes I will have some chips or something but I always have wheat bread and eat healthy.
 So what do I do?
 Maybe I eat too much?
 Or is there a good exercise that can help me lose weight?

 First, congratulations on your good exercise and eating habits!
 Based on your height and weight, your body mass index (BMI) is in the "healthy weight" range.
 So what could be going on?

-It can be hard adjusting emotionally to a new body — especially one that seems to keep changing — and both guys and girls go through this.
-But eventually it all balances out and most people feel less out of step and more comfortable with their "new" body.
+It can be hard adjusting emotionally to a new body — especially one that seems to keep changing.
+Both guys and girls go through this.
+Eventually it all balances out and most people feel less out of step and more comfortable with their "new" body.

 Since you're not overweight, it's unlikely that you're eating too much — although if you keep gaining weight, you may want to talk to your doctor.
-Although it's not possible to target one area of your body to lose weight, it won't hurt (and may help!) to do crunches or lunges to tone your stomach and thighs.
+Stick with the sports and healthy exercise you're already doing.
+Even though it's not possible to target one area of your body to lose weight, it won't hurt (and may help) to do crunches or lunges to tone your stomach and thighs.